 Myth: The COVID-19 vaccine development was rushed, and the vaccines haven’t been thoroughly tested yet, so we can’t trust them to be safe or effective.

 Support: Studies found that the two initial vaccines are both about 95% effective — and reported no serious or life-threatening side effects.
 The vaccines have also been tested on a significant amount of people.
 In the Pfizer clinical trials, approximately 20,000 individuals 16 years of age and older received at least one dose of the Pfizer-BioNTech COVID-19 Vaccine.
 In the Moderna clinical trials, approximately 15,400 individuals 18 years of age and older received at least one dose of the Moderna COVID-19 Vaccine.
+In trials for Johnson & Johnson’s Janssen vaccine, the vaccine showed 100% efficacy in preventing hospitalization and death from COVID-19.

 John Hopkins Medicine reported some of the many reasons why the COVID-19 vaccines were able to be developed so quickly: